Measure video ad performance

 Keep in mind

-- An ad group contains TrueView ads with common targeting criteria and bids.
+- An ad group contains video ads with common targeting criteria and bids.

-- An ad group is defined by a specific TrueView ad format--either in-stream ads or in-display ads--and can contain only video ads of that format.
-However, in your TrueView campaigns, you can run multiple ad groups--some with in-stream ads and some with in-display ads.
-That is, a single ad group can contain only in-stream ads or only in-display ads, but it can't contain both ad formats.
+- An ad group is defined by a specific video ad format and can contain only video ads of that format.
+However, in your video campaigns, you can run multiple ad groups--some with in-stream ads and some with video discovery ads.
+That is, a single ad group can contain only in-stream ads or only video discovery ads, but it can't contain both ad formats.

 - On the "Ad groups" tab, click Modify columns on the "Columns" drop-down menu to add the "Ad group type" column.
-This column will show you which ad groups are in-stream ads vs. in-display ads.
+This column will show you which ad groups are in-stream ads vs. video discovery ads.

 - When viewing a specific ad group, you'll be taken to the "Ads" tab where you can see the ads assigned to that specific ad group.
 When this happens, the "Ad groups" tab disappears, but the other tabs remain.